Reflection on Luke 4:16-21 ~

 Prayer for young families:

-Lord, let the young families of our communities get to know your joy, peace, comfort, and love despite the world’s distractions.
+Lord, let the young families of our communities experience your joy, peace, comfort, and love despite the world’s distractions.

 Attributions